 Greek Myths and Percy Jackson

 Percy Jackson, a 12 year old boy with ADHD and dyslexia and a pattern of getting kicked out of school, learns that not only are the Greek gods alive and well, and living in the United States, but his own father is Poseidon, the Greek god of the sea, making him a demi-god.
 Percy spends the series of light-hearted, funny books escaping from monsters, training at Camp Half-Blood and trying to save the world.

 Percy Jackson The Ultimate Handbook

 I recommend buying the Percy Jackson Ultimate Guide so you can quickly look up characters while you’re reading.
 It’s a compact, glossy book.

-To help AJ understand the books and the many characters from mythology, we began to explore all the non-fiction Greek mythology books.
+To help AJ understand the books and the many characters from Greek mythology, we began to explore all the non-fiction Greek myth books.
 Unfortunately, almost all the Greek Mythology books mixed up the Greek and Roman myths, irritating AJ to no end.